caljess599/caljess599.github.io/_posts/2011-05-07-on-resurrection.md

 What greater gift is there to be brought out of suffering, into the promise of a better time?
 This is the gift of crisis.
 Crisis is indeed, as an old saying goes, danger plus opportunity.
 And certain opportunities cannot be granted without that danger.

 Wendy had a difficult life, the last thirteen years of which she spent courageously waltzing with the cancer that eventually took her off the mortal dance floor.
 Wendy was special, though, in that she was a woman who never expected things to be easy.
 She was understated, unfazed, unflappable.
-With the same keen calmness with which she accepted life's trials, she made things wonderful (as in, full of wonder) in every arena -- in the homes she made her own, in the simply gourmet meals she generously prepared for family and friends, in her teaching and scholarly work.
+With the same keen calmness with which she accepted life's trials, she made things wonderful (as in, full of wonder) in every arena—in the homes she made her own, in the simply gourmet meals she generously prepared for family and friends, in her teaching and scholarly work.
 Everyone who met her delighted in her, whether for her wit, her warmth, her intelligence, or all of the above.
 And never has there been someone so well-loved who spent less time currying favor.
 She was simply herself by virtue of not thinking too terribly much about herself.

 And now she rests.